 The menu features a dizzying blend of Indo-Chinese fare, but I believe their hearts are in south India, judging from variety of idli, vada, uthappan and dosa.
 Idli is a sort of savory rice cake, vada is a lentil donut, uthappan is a lentil flatbread and dosa is a fermented crepe.

 I ordered a sambar idli, a sort of sour tomato stew, along with saag paneer, an uthappan, naan, fish stew, and a chicken appetiser to appease the pickiest eater among our group, my hosts' four year old son.

-Whatever hijinks I got into last night, and I dimly recall watching Hap & Leonard until about in the morning aided and abetted by a constant stream of VSS (vodka, soda, splash), were now expelling out of my pores.
+Whatever hijinks I got into last night, and I dimly recall watching Hap & Leonard until about four in the morning aided and abetted by a constant stream of VSS (vodka, soda, splash), were now expelling out of my pores.
 Most of what we ordered was merely mildly spicy, based on Bawarchi Biryani's heat scale.
 Caveat emptor.

 I recently learned, to my dismay and chagrin, that an entire generation of my great-great grand uncles and cousins were named after Confederate generals and war heroes after the end of the Civil War.

 More alarming, I recently learned, as did an unsuspecting majority of fellow US citizens, that in some very real and very scary ways the Civil War never really ended: it merely retreated, went to ground, dug in its heels and festered.
 In November of 2016, it finally boiled over like a boiling pot on the stove, dripping down the side of this melting pot and flaring up the fire from the burners below.